 However, the universe is not random, it is governed by rules: rules recognized by mathematicians for centuries.
 We have predicted the weather and human behaviour through consistent patterns observed over large periods of time.
 Does this mean we can predict the future too?
 Could this mean that time travel might actually be possible?

 To answer the question of how well we can predict the future; the truth is that the future is still incoherent.
 The further you try to predict the harder it becomes and past a certain point, the predictions are no better than guesses.

 The same is true when looking at the past of chaotic systems and trying to identify initial causes.
 Chaos puts fundamental limits on what we can know about the future of systems and what we can say about their pasts.

 The Butterfly Effect and Human Behavior

-At the beginning of the article, I talked about how our actions have consequences.
+At the beginning of the article, I talked about how our actions have Results or effects.
 It has been proven time and again that our simple words can terribly affect someone else’s mental health.
 In fact, human behavior is a perfect example of the Butterfly Effect.
 A simple joke at someone else’s cost could damage the other person brutally.
 So, next time, think before you speak because your words are arrows that can’t be taken back.
 Similarly, a simple act of kindness could be a ray of light on someone’s dark day.